 Well, it’s certainly not easy to explore Düsseldorf in one weekend, but it can be done.
 Düsseldorf is filled with incredible art museums, shopping streets, and cultural hubs.
 If you’re lucky, you might even be able to catch one of the cities famous events taking place (Japan Day, Karneval, Weihnnachtsmarkt, etc.)

-So here’s my tips to explore Düsseldorf in One Weekend!
+So here are my tips to explore Düsseldorf in One Weekend!

 Guided tours aren’t always a blast, sometimes you can get stuck with an awkward group, a guide that doesn’t speak your language well or worst, a tour that is way overpriced for what it was worth.
 The Panoramic Rhine River Cruise on the KD is none of the above.
 Do I need to explain more beyond the title?
 Anything with the word ‘panoramic’ in it… count me in!
 This is a beautiful and relaxing ride along the river with an audio guide giving you small updates about important buildings and landmarks along the river.
 You can also get yourself a bite to eat or a cold beverage on board the boat!
 Tours start at 9.50 euros per person.